Multi-variate correlation and mixtures of product measures: Background from information theory

 \begin{lem} Any random variables $X$, $Y$ and $Z$ satisfy

 \end{lem}

-\begin{proof} This is a textbook result if $X$, $Y$ and $Z$ are all finite-valued, already quoted above.
+\begin{Proof} This is a textbook result if $X$, $Y$ and $Z$ are all finite-valued, already quoted above.

 In the general case, let $X$, $Y$ and $Z$ take values in $K$, $L$ and $M$ respectively.
 Let $\frak{P}$, $\frak{Q}$ and $\frak{R}$ be the families of all finite measurable partitions of those respective spaces (see Examples~\ref{exs:adequate}, Item 1).
-Then formula~\eqref{eq:mut-inf-flex} gives
+Then two appeals to Proposition~\ref{prop:Dob} give